xxc3nsoredxx/misc-utils/README.md

  * `NAME` is the name given to each snapshot
     * Must be unique each time the script is run
     * Must be sortable in chronological order by name
+ * `DESIRED_PREV` is the name that would have been given to the snapshot during a regular run
+    * Used to compare with the latest existing snapshot
+    * Sets the frequency that snapshots will be made

 ## only_required_firmware